About Marije“You’re supposed to be the leading lady of your own life, for God’s sake!”Kate Winslet as Iris in The

 Marije E. Paternotte (E-RYT 500) was born and raised in Amsterdam where she studied law and worked as a corporate lawyer.
 After joining a yoga retreat in Bali life led her to the United States where she took her first yoga teacher training.
 She currently lives in a small beach town in New Jersey with her husband, and teaches yoga locally as well as workshops, retreats and teacher trainings around the world.
-Marije is also a faculty assistant and guest teacher at the Kripalu Center for Yoga & Health in Massachusetts (USA) and the Mandali Retreat Center in Quarna Sopra (Italy).
+Marije is also a guest teacher at the renowned Kripalu Center for Yoga & Health in Massachusetts (USA) and the Mandali Retreat Center in Quarna Sopra (Italy).

 Through her training to be a professional ballet dancer, her innate body awareness, self-study and several sustained injuries, Marije has developed a keen eye for precise and safe alignment of yoga postures.
 Her teaching style is understated and compassionate, with a focus on mindfulness.
 She has the ability to present complex concepts, and an in-depth knowledge of yogic anatomy and philosophy, in a simple and approachable way.